Moses-A/Network-Monitoring/README.md

 # Python Code
-# Attention.
+Attention.
-One of the pieces of code is not mine, they have been directly copied.
-I will be making them my own over the course of the next few days, tune back in later this week for my own code.

 Created in Python, created with the help of TJ O'Connor "Violent Python"

 (Install Aided by TJ O'Connor in his book "Violent Python")